Nero51908/DataToken/docs/_build/html/_sources/ContractVariables.rst.txt

 Token balance of each contract user can be viewed by calling this mapping.

-Only one internal function `_transfer`_ can manipulate values of this mapping without restriction.
+Only one internal function :ref:`_transfer` can manipulate values of this mapping without restriction.

 providerBehind
 --------------